veged/icfpc2013/LETTER.md

       - Did you write any JSON or S-expression utilities?

  The answer is "No" for all questions.
+ But we have background about program compilation (for example, for Refal programming languagem which has S-expression like structore of data, but more complex) and transformation (for example, supercompilation).

 2. _After you read the problem description, what were all the strategies you considered using?_